Poland

 logo of Ukrainian Ministry of foreign affairs

-If you are in need of consular services such as issuance of passport, certificate for return to Ukraine or other, please contact the Embassy of Ukraine in Poland.
+If you are in need of consular services such as issuance of passport, certificate for return to Ukraine or other, please contact the Embassy of Ukraine in the Republic of Poland.

 poland.mfa.gov.ua